 Conclusion: When the number of turns of wire in the coil is increased, under the same conditions of the electric cell, the strength of an electromagnet is increased.

 Q2.
-Take two thin nichrome wires of equal length and different thickness (approximately one of these wire thickness to be double that of the other, say 0.3 mm and 0.6 mm).
+Take two thin Nichrome wires of equal length and different thickness (approximately one of these wire thicknesses to be double that of the other, say 0.3 mm and 0.6 mm).
 Connect them one by one in a circuit which has a switch and a cell, and allow the current to flow for 30 s in each case.
 Momentarily touch these wires.
 Which wire heats up more?
 Now repeat the same activity with two nichrome wires of the same diameter but of different lengths.
 Prepare a brief report of your activity.

 Answer: